 What We Do

-Founded in 2017, the AI Now Institute produces diagnosis and policy research to address the concentration of power in the tech industry.
+Founded in 2017, the AI Now Institute produces diagnosis and policy research on artificial intelligence.
 We develop policy strategy to redirect away from the current trajectory: unbridled commercial surveillance, consolidation of power in very few companies, and a lack of public accountability.